jiyorude/avant/js/q3avant/README.md

 <br/>

 ### Background
 *Avant* is a Python and JavaScript algorithm that outputs random-generated data for the purpose of experimental, depth-based and randomized Quake III Arena machinima production.
 The algorithm outputs a list of various elements that correspond to various machinima (post-)production processes and parameters found within Quake III movie-making mods.
 Both `Quake III MovieMakers Edition` and `WolfcamQL` are fully supported by avant and offer a native moviemaking experience.
-Technically speaking, avant is able to generate endless variations of potential experimental Quake III machinima films
+Technically speaking, avant is able to generate endless variations of potential experimental Quake III machinima films.

 The algorithm was named after the highly popular art movement *'avant-garde'*, as it outputs raw, randomized and unchecked data made for experimental productions.
 It is not until the actual production or post-production process that the user is able to see how the actual data is 'visualized'.
 The focus lies on film design and graphical representation, not on contents or story; thus staying in true *avant-garde* fashion.